mkoller/graydient/README.md

 Basic useful feature list:

-This theme is based on Sage, HTML5 Boilerplate, gulp, Bower, and Bootstrap Sass
+This theme is based on Sage, HTML5 Boilerplate, and uses npm, gulp and Bower.

 Theme Requires